hirushakeeth/CallsMusicHeroku/README.md

-# The Queue Fixed version of Su Player
+# A Queue Supported version of Su Player

 ## SU Music Player — The first open-source PyTgCalls based Pyrogram bot to play music in voice chats